Microsoft/azure-docs.pl-pl/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Rozwiązanie

-Obecnie nie ma żadnego obejścia tego problemu.
+Obecnie nie istnieje obejście tego problemu.

 ## <a name="general-errors"></a>Błędy ogólne

-### <a name="scenario-onboarding-fails-with-the-message---the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenariusz: dołączanie kończy się niepowodzeniem z komunikatem — nie można włączyć rozwiązania
+### <a name="scenario-onboarding-fails-with-the-message-the-solution-cannot-be-enabled"></a><a name="missing-write-permissions"></a>Scenariusz: dołączanie kończy się niepowodzeniem z komunikatem "nie można włączyć rozwiązania"

 #### <a name="issue"></a>Problem